What is the Enterprise Service?

 The licence allows internal, commercial, and customer-facing use without share-alike or attribution requirements.

 The Enterprise License is a proprietary, contract-based license intended for organizations that use weather data as a governed input to business systems and products.
-It removes open-license obligations and instead provides custom commercial terms, controlled usage rights, and legal certainty for procurement, compliance, and long-term operations.
+It removes public license obligations and instead provides custom commercial terms, controlled usage rights, and legal certainty for procurement, compliance, and long-term operations.
 Enterprise agreements are tailored to specific technical, operational, and legal requirements and are aligned with standard corporate procurement processes.

 In short: